lisabardelli/CV/README.md

 **Collection Specialist EMEA**<br>
 - Aptitude to analyze ageing reports and manage front-end activities demonstrating project planning, organization, and time management skills.<br>
 - Analyzed the collection of outstanding credit to minimize profit loss.<br>
-- Led the Bank Reconciliation activity on a monthly basis to ensure a correct cash management of AR side of the company and to check for errors and inaccuracies.<br>
+- Led the Bank Reconciliation activity on a monthly basis to ensure a correct cash management of AR side of the company and to check for errors and inaccuracies, developing attention to details skills.<br>

 #### **[Booking.com B.V.](https://www.booking.com/), Amsterdam (NLD)** - (May 2018 to Nov 2018)<br>
 **Credit Controller**<br>
 - Developed strong analytical skills managing a Portfolio of 20k accounts.<br>
 - Redesigned the end-to-end credit management process through the adoption of new digital technologies and the Agile methodology that contributed to improve the efficiency of the payment process.

-***
-## <a name="Internship/Traineeship">Internship/Traineeship</a>

 #### **[Organisation for the Prohibition of Chemical Weapons](https://www.opcw.org/), The Hague (NLD)** - (Nov 2017 to April 2018)<br>
 **Budget & Finance Analyst Trainee**<br>